Izumizaki Cave Tomb: Overview

-The tomb is one of a group of seven which were discovered at the same time, but was the only one of the group which was decorated.
+There are seven tombs located on the same site, two of which were discovered in 1914 with the remaining five including Izumizaki Cave Tomb discovered in 1933, though the Izumizaki Cave Tomb is the only one of the group which is decorated.
 The tomb does not appear in any historical records and the name of rank of the person buried within is unknown; however, as it is located only two kilometers from the Shirakawa Kanga ruins, it may have been the tomb of a leader of a gōzoku clan ruling this area before it came under full Yamato control.

 The site is located about 30 minutes on foot from Izumizaki Station on the JR East Tōhoku Main Line.
 It is normally closed, but a mural full-size photo panel is on display at the Izumizaki Museum in front of Izumizaki Station.